Nikhil210206/Nikhil210206/README.md

 - Includes **Fit AI** and **Fit Coach** for tailored user experiences.

 **Guard AI (SWOC)**
-- Open-source contribution for an AI-powered security and surveillance system.
+- Open-source contribution for an AI-powered security and surveillance system
 - Focused on automating threat detection and enhancing safety.

 **Appledore (SWOC)**